cmathgit/BOSS_RC-30_Tools/README.md

    pip install pydub

 # How to Clear BOSS RC-30
-## Before proceeding, copy entire "ROLAND" folder on RC-30 to backup drive
+## Before proceeding, copy entire "ROLAND" folder on RC-30 to backup drive.
+Only delete folders as follows.
+Never delete folders without performing a recovery.
+Do not place more than one WAV file in any folder.
+If a folder already contains a WAV file, do not overwrite it.
+Write WAV files into empty folders only.
+Filenames can contain the following characters: A-Z (uppercase letters), 0-9 (numerals), _ (underscore)
 ## 1. In the BOSS RC-30 drive, delete the "ROLAND" folder
 ### WARNING-backup "ROLAND" to another drive to prevent data loss
 ## 2. Copy entire "ROLAND" folder (empty phrases) in pwd to the BOSS RC-30 drive.